The Process Model

 Table of Contents

-The unix process model is a simple and powerful abstraction for running server-side programs.
-Applied to web apps, the process model gives us a unique way to think about dividing our workloads and scaling up over time.
-The Heroku Cedar stack uses the process model for web, worker and all other types of dynos.
+The Unix process model is a simple and powerful abstraction for running server-side programs.
+It provides a helpful way to think about dividing a web app’s workloads and scaling it up over time.
+Heroku uses the process model for web, worker, and all other types of dynos.

 This running program is called a process.

-Running manually in a terminal is fine for local development, but in a production deployment we want memcached to be a managed process.
-A managed process should run automatically when the operating system starts up, and should be restarted if the system crashes or dies for any reason.
+Running a process manually in a terminal is fine for local development, but in a production deployment, your app’s processes should be managed.
+Managed processes should run automatically when the operating system starts up and should be restarted if the system fails for any reason.

-In traditional server-based deployments, the OS provides a process manager.
-On OS X, launchd is the built-in process manager; on Ubuntu, Upstart the built-in process manager.
+In traditional server-based deployments, the operating system provides a process manager.
+On macOS, the built-in process manager is called launchd; on Ubuntu, systemd is the built-in process manager.
 On Heroku, the dyno manager provides an analogous mechanism.

 Now that we’ve established a baseline for the process model, we can put its principles to work in more novel way: running a web app.